 shedding of coccidia into the environment.
 They are only effective

-in preventing disease if they are added to the feed before lambs
+in preventing disease if they are added to the feed or mineral before lambs

 become exposed.
 On the other hand, treatment medications such

 as sulfa compounds and amprolium are coccidiacidal, meaning

 that they actually kill the coccidia organisms in the intestine

 Internal parasite control starts with good management and common